jfnavarro/st_viewer/README.md

 libraries that are used in this software.

 ## Contact
-For any question/bugs/feedback you can contact Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>
+For any question/bugs/feedback you can contact Jose Fernandez Navarro <jc.fernandez.navarro@gmail.com>

 ## Binaries (Install from binaries)
 Binaries(installer) for MAC and Windows are provided under the tab releases.